Spain lenders brace for tough year-end as new rules bite

 The source also said the Bank of Spain wanted all Spanish lenders to be fully cleaned up and well capitalised before pan-European stress tests next year.

-In the short term, however, banks such as Popular and Sabadell, which did not need public aid last year, may face headwinds.
+In the short term, however, banks such as Popular (POP.MC) and Sabadell (SABE.MC), which did not need public aid last year, may face headwinds.

 Both have high levels of refinanced loans, have heavily used clauses in mortgage contracts that set floors on interest rates and may find it more difficult to fund themselves under the new EU regime, which mean that second-tier banks in the periphery of the euro zone are likely to have to pay a premium to attract equity and debt investors.